advance100/doc_webpack/how-to-write-a-loader.md

 * Transform them to `require`s.
 * Use the `this.resolve` function to resolve the path

+Example 1 css-loader: The css-loader transform dependencies to `require`s, by replacing `@import`s with a require to the other stylesheet (processed with the css-loader too) and `url(...)` with a `require` to the referenced file.

+Example 2 less-loader: The less-loader cannot transform `@import`s to `require`s, because all less files need to be compiled in one pass to track variables and mixins.
+Therefore the less-loader extends the less compiler with a custom path resolving logic.
+This custom logic uses `this.resolve` to resolve the file with the configuration of the module system (aliasing, custom module directories, etc.).

 If the language only accept relative urls (like css: `url(file)` always means `./file`), there is the `~`-convection to specify references to modules: